kevinhillinger/OCPScale/docs/hybridcloud/identity/01-adconnect.md

 permalink: /azure/hybridcloud/identity/adconnect
 ---

+# Implement an Azure AD Connect

-## Task 1 - Deploy a Domain Controller
+## 1. Deploy a Domain Controller
 You will setup an IaaS VM with Active Directory via a JSON template from GitHub.
 Although this domain controller is the in the cloud, we’ll use it to simulate an on-premises domain controller.

 | Username  | Password         |